NonAuraticBlue/nonauraticblue.github.io/_posts/2021-06-18-an-abolitionists-primer-on-the-university.md

 ---
 layout: post
-title: "An Abolitionist's Primer on the University"
+title: "An abolitionist's primer on the university"
 tags:
   - Comics and Illustration
 ---